ember-intl/ember-intl/README.md

 # ember-intl

 > This library is under heavy development.
-API is likely to change and there is likely known issues being worked on.
+> API is likely to change and there are likely known issues being worked on.

 ## Features